Guttz/VSCode-Typescript-Coding-Challenges/README.md

+# Recommended usage

+Just open this project with VS Code, create a TS file and run the default debug task(or press F5).

-Basic usage:
+# Basic usage:

 tsc palidrom.ts
 node palidrom.js

-Selecting local tsconfig:
+# Selecting local tsconfig:

 tsc -build tsconfig.json

-To run/debug with vscode:
+# To run/debug with vscode:

 Create launch.json and set preLaunchTask

-Change file name in launch.js to use the current configurations
+# Requirements

+Typescript should be installed in your machine.